Going Coastal in Oregon

 After leaving the coastal Bob Straub State Park, we’ll ride past the Nestucca Bay National Wildlife Refuge and then head slightly inland on forested back roads as we go toward Lincoln City.

-Day 8 – Monday, Sept.
-20 - Lincoln City to Newport (2 Choices)
+Day 9 –- Tuesday, September 26 - Lincoln City to Newport (2 Choices)

 (B) Head inland and follow the Siletz River as it flows through forests and fields, and past quiet villages before riding along the edge of the expansive Yaquina Bay into Newport.
 48 miles / 2,000 ft.

-It’s a dramatic day as we stay right along the coast, with at least 16 great stops at State Parks, waysides, lookouts, and the Heceta Head Lighthouse.
+It’s a dramatic day as we stay right along the coast, with at least 16 great stops at state parks, waysides, lookouts, and the Heceta Head Lighthouse.
 Lots of memories and photos today!